 - research and development planning

-- Advanced analysis modelling to develop an algorithm that will tie each customer to a certain segment
+- Apply advanced analysis modelling to develop an algorithm that will predict and classify each customer (existing and future) to a certain segment

-- Develop strategies and new business models to meet the needs of customers.
+- Develop strategies and new business models to meet the needs of each segment

-instinct and reason segmentations have driven the development of ongoing communication and marketing strategies for Australia’s largest banks, wealth management organisations, government agencies and not for profits.
+instinct and reason segmentations have driven the development of ongoing communication and marketing strategies for Australia’s largest banks, wealth management organisations, government agencies and not for profits, as well as for the largest agribusiness company in the world.